IvyZX/flax/docs/guides/use_checkpointing.md

 orbax_checkpointer.save('tmp/orbax/single_save', ckpt, save_args=save_args)
 ```

-To use versioning and automatic bookkeeping features, you need to wrap an Orbax `CheckpointManager` over the `PyTreeCheckpointer`.
+3. To use versioning and automatic bookkeeping features, you need to wrap `orbax.checkpoint.CheckpointManager` over `orbax.checkpoint.PyTreeCheckpointer`.

-Also provide an `CheckpointManagerOptions` that customizes your needs, such as how often and on what criteria you prefer old checkpoints be deleted.
+In addition, provide `orbax.checkpoint.CheckpointManagerOptions` that customizes your needs, such as how often and on what criteria you prefer old checkpoints be deleted.
 See [documentation](https://github.com/google/orbax/blob/main/docs/checkpoint.md#checkpointmanager) for a full list of options offered.

-`CheckpointManager` should be placed at top-level outside your training steps, to overall manage your saves.
+`orbax.checkpoint.CheckpointManager` should be placed at the top-level outside your training steps to manage your saves.

 ```python id="T6T8V4UBXB1R" outputId="b7132933-566d-440d-c34e-c5468d87cbdc"
 options = orbax.checkpoint.CheckpointManagerOptions(max_to_keep=2, create=True)